 I tried not to compare this film to the anime (2006-2007) but the live action version features so many characters and events from it that comparisons are inevitable.
 In the anime Light is a handsome genius who is secretly a manipulative, misanthropic, sociopathic megalomaniac.
 He wants to use the Death Note to wipe out evil and become a god.
 Everyone, including his family and girlfriend, are just pawns in his game.
 He is a reprehensible character but so clever and so well written that you love to hate him.

-Film Light is a shadow of his anime counterpart.
-He is a bullied nerd who first uses the Death Note to kill a bully and then a criminal that ran down his mother.
-It was low hanging fruit and they could not resist.
-This Light is supposed to be smart but he is a shouting, dull faced, jumpy idiot.
+Film Light is a mere shadow of his anime counterpart (Get it?
+Light?
+Shadow?
+You get it.)
+He is a bullied nerd who first uses the Death Note to kill a bully and then a criminal that killed his mother in a hit and run.
+Those victims were generic, low hanging fruit and the writer could not resist.
+This Light is supposed to be smart but he is really a shouting, dull faced, jumpy idiot.
 He tells the quirky chick in his school Mia (Margaret Qualley) about the Death Note; she is actually clever and brutal and this shows up even more how dumb Light is.
 He also asks his cop father pointed questions about Kira though he is equally lame brain pop does not get suspicious.
 He lets his cop father live after he threatens Kira on live television, giving himself away to L. He practically admits to being Kira to L and then gives him vital information about the Death Note when L threatens him with a gun.
-And then at the end we are supposed to believe he pulled off a Machiavellian scheme to kill Mia, save himself and retain the Death Note after he spent the movie being stupid.
+And then at the end we are supposed to believe he pulled off a Machiavellian scheme to kill Mia, save himself and retain the Death Note after he spent the movie displaying the brain capacity of a termite.
 Shut the front door movie.
 And Wolff’s lack of expression and dearth of believable acting is the coup de grace to finish off what was supposed to be a compelling, psychological antagonist/protagonist.
 This Light should never have been switched on in the first place.

 #2 The Letter L